Shruginator/python_project_template/README.md

 ### Tests Folder

-The `tests/` folder contains the test routines for `pytest`, which is the recommended testing framework besides the standard `unittest` package.
+The `tests/` folder contains the test routines for *pytest*, which is the recommended testing framework besides the standard *unittest* package.

-`pytest`
+*pytest*
 [Docu](https://docs.pytest.org/en/latest/) |
 [PyPi Reference](https://pypi.org/project/pytest/)

 ### Coverage Config File

-The file `.coveragerc` is the configuration file for `coverage.py`, which we use to measure our test coverage - how much of our code is covered by tests?
+The file `.coveragerc` is the configuration file for *coverage*, which we use to measure our test coverage - how much of our code is covered by tests?

-`coverage.py`
+*coverage*
 [Docu](https://coverage.readthedocs.io/en/latest/)
 [PyPi Reference](https://pypi.org/project/coverage/)

 ### Flake8 Config File

-The file `.flake8` is the configuration file for `flake8`.
+The file `.flake8` is the configuration file for *flake8*.
-It wraps different tools (e.g. [`pycodestyle`](https://pycodestyle.pycqa.org/en/latest/)) that enforce Python style guide ("PEP8").
+It wraps different tools (e.g. [*pycodestyle*](https://pycodestyle.pycqa.org/en/latest/)) that enforce Python style guide ("PEP8").

-`flake8`
+*flake8*
 [Docu](https://flake8.pycqa.org/en/latest/) |
 [PyPi Reference](https://pypi.org/project/flake8/)